tektoncd/dashboard/docs/walkthrough/walkthrough-kind.md

 1. [`kind`](https://kind.sigs.k8s.io/): For creating a local cluster running on top of docker.
 1. [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/): For interacting with your kubernetes cluster.

-Nothing more is required to run the walkthrough !
+Nothing more is required to run the walk-through !

 ## Creating a local Kubernetes cluster